 I had a conversation with my CPA as I was doing my taxes.
 Since she knows I write about payroll tax issues, she was telling me her woes in trying to convince small businesses that they must send out 1099-MISC reports to almost everyone they do business with.
 It's the law, folks.

 Form 1099-MISC is given to non-employees, like independent contractors and other businesses paid by your business.
-You must provide a 1099-MISC form to any of these individuals or businesses to whom you paid $600 or more in a tax year.
+You must give a 1099-MISC form to any of these individuals or businesses to whom you paid $600 or more in a tax year.

 Who Must I Give a 1099-Misc To?

-In addition to non-employees who do work for your company (like cleaning services, IT support, and maintenance services), 1099-MISC forms must be given for payments of $600 or more for other services (see the IRS instructions for Form 1099-MISC for more details)
+In addition to non-employees who do work for your company (like cleaning services, IT support, and maintenance services), 1099-MISC forms must be given for payments of $600 or more for other services

 - Rents (box 1);